observability-lab-cse/observability-lab-workshop/00-pre-requisite/README.md

 Next, let’s get the codebase ready:

 - Get the code: Clone the [observability-lab](https://github.com/observability-lab-cse/observability-lab) repository.
-- Setup yout local environment: Open the cloned repository in the Dev Container, which is equipped with all the necessary tools.
+- Setup your local environment: Open the cloned repository in the Dev Container, which is equipped with all the necessary tools.

 ## Navigation